Mwpereira/Embyr-Chat/README.md

   ### Dependencies

-  * *axios* - promise based HTTP client to handle requests
+  * *axios* - for the promise based HTTP client to handle requests
+  * *jQuery* - for simple manipulation of DOM components